- We are UKGlobal which comprises UKGlobal Holdings Limited and its subsidiary companies.

 - UKGlobal (We) are the data controller in relation to personal data (Data) we collect from you.

 - The purpose of this policy is to help you understand what kind of information we collect in connection with our products and services and how we will process and use this information.

-- UKGlobal Holdings Limited is registered in England and Wales under number 10056470 and have our registered office at 33 George Street, Wakefield, England, WF1 1LX.
+- UKGlobal Holdings Limited is registered in England and Wales under number 10056470 and our registered office address is, The Boardwalk, 21 Little Peter Street, Manchester, Greater Manchester, M15 4PS.
 We can be contacted at email@example.com and on 0161 228 3611.

 - This policy sets out the basis on which we will process any Data we collect from you, or that you provide to us, or that we receive from other sources.
 Please read the following carefully to understand our views and practices regarding your Data and how we will treat it.

 We will collect and process the following Data about you: